CASE STUDY

 First of all, I decided to perform several interviews with stakeholders to gather as much information about the organization and its goals as possible.
 Those interviews helped me to explore data and knowledge to proceed to the following steps of the design process:

-the present state of the organization (its structure , vision, educational programs, success stories, their goals, and plans);
+The present state of the organization (its structure , vision, educational programs, success stories, their goals, and plans);

-how stakeholders see the functionality and structure of the future website;
+How stakeholders see the functionality and structure of the future website;

-current state of their website;
+Current state of their website;

-all available content in different forms.
+All available content in different forms.

 Brand Style Exploration